In this guide I explain how to disassemble an Acer Aspire 5745 series laptop (I’m taking apart Acer Aspire 5745G-6726).

 Lift up the left side of the motherboard and start removing it from the bottom case.

-The motherboard removed.
+The motherboard has been removed.

 You can remove the cooling fan assembly following these steps: